tomvanbraeckel/yamcs.github.com/docs/studio/Processed_Variables.md

 A PV is considered <em>connected</em> if the data source is available, and at least one widget within Yamcs Studio is subscribing to it.
 As soon as no more widgets are connected to a PV, the PV gets <em>disconnected</em>.

 <div class="hint">
-    This last property currently has as a side effect that for example chart widgets lose their history when closing and reopening the containing display.
-We are aware of this, and have ideas on how to address this shortcoming.
+    A side effect of this last property, is that widgets with memory, such as chart widgets, lose their history when closing and reopening the display.
+We are aware of this, and are taking care of this shortcoming.
 </div>

+There are different types of PVs:

 * TOC
 {:toc}